helgatheviking/anonymize-woocommerce/README.md

 # Anonymize Woocommerce
 Adds WooCommerce tool to anonymize customer and order data.

+⚠️ Currently this tool is blocked by https://github.com/woocommerce/woocommerce/issues/46974

 ### Usage

 In your WordPress admin area, go to WooCommerce > Status > Tools.
 Click on "Start anonymizing".